United States: Resources

 The Transportation Security Administration (TSA) strives to maintain the security of public travel in the United States.
 The TSA aims to get rid of threats in transportation by developing technologies and implementing safeguards to ensure the safe movement of people and commerce.
 The site contains information about rules and regulations for travel as well as recent news and press releases.

-The American Association of Exporters and Importers (AAEI) acts as a liaison between United States companies, congress, and executive agencies.
+The American Association of Exporters and Importers (AAEI) acts as a liaison between United States companies, Congress, and executive agencies.
 AAEI works side-by-side with customs managers on regulatory and policy initiatives that affect the efficiency and profitability of U.S. companies involved in international trade.
 The website has sections for topics such as trade job postings, trade news, and trade events.
-A trade tools section provides links to services such as a career center which allows users to seek jobs in the trade industry and a library of documents that are recommended to ensure adherence to regulatory trade requirements.
+The website provides links to services such as a career center which allows users to seek jobs in the trade industry and a library of documents that are recommended to ensure adherence to regulatory trade requirements.

 AnnualReports.com provides the most recent annual reports for most public companies within the United States.
 Users can search and browse reports by exchange type, industry, sector, or alphabetically.